-(An Exploration Stage Company)

-Notes to the Condensed Interim Consolidated Financial Statements
+(An Exploration Stage Company) Notes to the Consolidated Financial Statements November 30, 2012 and 2011 (Expressed in Canadian dollars)

-For the three months ended February 29, 2012

-(Unaudited - expressed in Canadian dollars)

-17. First-time Adoption of IFRS
+19. First-time Adoption of IFRS

 The Company adopted IFRS on December 1, 2011 with the transition date of December 1, 2010 (the "Transition Date").
 Under IFRS 1 'First-time Adoption of International Financial Reporting Standards', the IFRS are applied retrospectively at the Transition Date with all adjustments to assets and liabilities as stated under Canadian GAAP taken to deficit unless certain exemptions are applied.
 The Company has chosen to apply the following elections to: